“You Are What You Eat.”

 Karen is a registered dietitian and busy mom to Claire and Lucas.
 Karen attended James Madison University and received her BS in Dietetics in 2001.
 She completed her dietetic internship at NY Presbyterian Hospital Cornell Campus in Manhattan and passed her RD exam in May 2003.
 After graduating, Karen started building experiences in pediatrics, food allergies, and weight management both at UMDNJ University Hospital and the research department at Mount Sinai Hospital NYC.

 In 2006 Karen began applying her expertise to eating disorders and disordered eating through her work at The Renfrew Center, one of the leading centers for eating disorder treatments on the east coast.
-Karen is certified in intuitive eating and uses her expertise to guide women in overcoming disordered eating and body image struggles.
-She currently has
+Karen is certified in intuitive eating and uses her expertise to guide people in overcoming disordered eating and body image struggles.
+In 2018, she published her first book Within: Making Peace With Food and Body Image to Create a Healthy Family and Home.

 My Story